alemicheli/alemicheli.github.io/_publications/2023-10-01-closed-loop-nash-competition-for-liquidity.md

 excerpt: "Examines a multiplayer stochastic differential game where agents interact through joint price impact in trading, proving existence of a closed-loop Nash equilibrium and its properties."
 date: 2023-10-01
 venue: "Mathematical Finance"
-slidesurl: ""  # (Add if you have presentation slides)
 paperurl: "https://doi.org/10.1111/mafi.12409"
-bibtexurl: ""  # (Add BibTeX file link if available)
-citation: "Micheli, A., Muhle-Karbe, J., & Neumann, E. (2023).
-“Closed-loop Nash competition for liquidity.” <i>Mathematical Finance</i>, 33(4), 1082–1118."
 ---